gamati01/BGK2D_GPU/README.md

 		* taylor-green vortex
 		* Von Karman street

-To be noted that not all combinations are supported (e.g. GNU doesn't support half  precision)
+To be noted that not all possible combinations are supported (e.g. GNU doesn't support half precision)

 ------------------------------------------------------------------------------
 2) Directory Structure